coldshrine/study-notes/books/effective-java.md

 Generally speaking, a failed method invocation should leave the object in the state that it was in prior the invocation.

 The simplest way is to design immutable objects, where failure atomicity is free.

+For methods that operate on mutable objects, the most common way to achieve failure atomicity is to check parameters for validity before performing the operation.